Missouri officer in fatal shooting resigned without severance - mayor

 During the news conference on Sunday, the chief, Tom Jackson, said he had no plans to resign.
 The mayor said no changes in the department's leadership were in the works.

-President Barack Obama will meet on Monday with civil rights leaders, elected officials and law enforcement officials from around the country to discuss how communities and police can work together to build trust to strengthen neighbourhoods across the country, the White House said in a statement on Sunday.

-He will also meet with cabinet members to discuss a review Obama ordered in August of federal programs that provide equipment to local law enforcement agencies, the White House said.

-(Additional reporting By Doina Chiacu and Lisa Lampert in Washington; Writing by Frank McGurty; Editing by Kevin Liffey, Philippa Fletcher, Frances Kerry and Eric Walsh, Bernard Orr)
+(Additional reporting By Doina Chiacu and Lisa Lampert in Washington; Writing by Frank McGurty; Editing by Kevin Liffey, Philippa Fletcher, Frances Kerry and Eric Walsh)